Barack Obama: Row in India over former US president's remarks on Muslim rights

 Mr Obama said in an interview last week that India may "start pulling apart" if the rights of minorities weren't protected.

-He was responding to a question on how President Joe Biden should engage with "autocratic" leaders.
+He was responding to a question on how President Joe Biden should engage with "illiberal democrats".

 Indian Prime Minister Narendra Modi was in the US on a state visit at the time.

+Mr Obama said it was "complicated", before referring to his own experience dealing with allies who may not have run "ideally democratic governments" but with whom relations had to be maintained for a number of reasons.
+He added that it was "appropriate" for the US president, when possible, to challenge "trends that are troubling" either in public or private.

+"If the president meets with Prime Minister Modi, then the protection of the Muslim minority in a majority Hindu India - that's something worth mentioning.
+If I had a conversation with Prime Minister Modi, who I know well, part of my argument would be that if you do not protect the rights of ethnic minorities in India, then there is a strong possibility that India at some point starts pulling apart," he said, adding that that would be contrary to India's interests.

-Federal finance minister Nirmala Sitharaman told reporters on Sunday that she was "shocked" by Mr Obama's comments.
+Indian finance minister Nirmala Sitharaman told reporters on Sunday that she was "shocked" by Mr Obama's comments.

 "When Mr Modi was campaigning in the US - and by campaigning I mean speaking about India - a former US president was speaking about Indian Muslims."